-Based upon our current operating plan, we believe that our existing cash and cash equivalents and marketable securities of \$266.2 million as of June 30, 2021 will be sufficient to fund our operating expenses and capital expenditure requirements at least into
+Based upon our current operating plan, we believe that our existing cash and cash equivalents and marketable securities of \$207.1 million as of June 30, 2022 will be sufficient to fund our operating expenses and capital expenditure requirements through 2024.

-2025.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
 To finance our operations beyond that point we will need to raise additional capital, which cannot be assured.